Course Overview

 How will I study?

-There is a bespoke Design studio and two specialist workshops for wood and metal, and the department has a good range of expertise, with resources for drawing, as well as excellent computer graphics and CAD/CAM equipment.
+There is a bespoke Design studio and specialist workshop covering both wood and metal processes, and the department has a good range of expertise, with resources for drawing, as well as excellent computer graphics and CAD/CAM equipment.
 You will need to be show initiative in undertaking research and background investigation as part of home study in addition to work done in the College.
 You will need to provide some of your own equipment for use at home.

 How is the course examined?